MaterSim/AtomisticSimulation/README.md

 Hopefully, you are able to write a basic code for MD simulation after this practice.
 You are expected to reinforce your understanding by writing your own code.

-### 1.3.2 Crossvalidation with other MD codes.
+### 1.3.2 Cross-validation with other MD codes.
 Of course, there are many excellent open-source MD codes with more functional support.
 For productive research project, you would probably use those codes.
 In this course, we recommend the use of [LAMMPS](https://github.com/lammps/lammps), one of the most popular code for materials modelling.

 For students who already have LAMMPS experience, there is a bonus credit opportunity.
 Please rerun the simulation in LAMMPS with the same parameter setup.
 Post your LAMMPS script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1)

-# Week 2: Liquid-gas phase transition under the NVT ensemble
+# Week 2: Thermostat under the NVT ensemble

 ## 2.1 Moltivation
 ### 2.1.1 The limitation of NVE ensembel
-So far we have learned how to run a NVE MD simulation for a periodic system from both programing and application points of view.
+So far, we have learned how to run a NVE MD simulation for a periodic system from both programing and application points of view.
 In such simulations, the total energy E should be a constant with the propagation of time.
 This is called *microcanonical ensemble* in statistical physics.
 However, this set up is not really the truth for many practical simulations.
 It is more likely that the system would interact with the surrounding environment and exchange heat over the boundaries.

 ### 2.1.2 Extension to NVE by allowing the heat exchange.